AdamBalski/springboot-boilerplate/README.md

 ---
 #### Done with:
-* chack pom.xml for maven dependencies
+* check pom.xml for maven dependencies